 Dante said of the damned in hell that they were persons who had lost il ben del' intelletto, which I don't think it's at all extravagant to translate as: their ability to dig things.
-This is not a Marxist kind of social criticism I have been presenting in this column, but just a way of saying that there's something pathological, literally so, dangerous than, let us say, asking if Jesus ever pulled his pudding as a boy?
+This is not a Marxist kind of social criticism I have been presenting in this so sacred that questioning it is more dangerous than, let us say, asking if Jesus ever pulled his pudding as a boy?